 - Capacity for independent living

-All individuals who apply to reside in a Medicaid-certified nursing facility, regardless of payer, are required to receive a Level I PASRR screen to identify MI or MR. Whether an individual receives Medicare, Medicaid, or private insurance is irrelevant.
+All individuals who apply to reside in a Medicaid-certified nursing facility, regardless of payer, are required to receive a Level I PASRR screen to identify MI or ID.
+Whether an individual receives Medicare, Medicaid, or private insurance is irrelevant.
 PASRR is about the certification of the facility, and not about any facts about the individual.
 There are no federal requirements regarding who or what type of entity must conduct Level I screens.
 Level I screens can be conducted by hospital discharge planners, social workers, or even NF staff.
 Federal regulations do not dictate what kind of instrument states must use for their Level I screen.
 Instead, states can create their own screening tools, or adapt the tools in use by other states.

 Level II Evaluation